Why Network Segmentation Projects Fail: Introduction

 This paper addresses that gap by presenting an empirical study based on a survey of network security practitioners with direct experience in failed segmentation projects.
 Practitioner perceptions are both a valid and important source of evidence, as these practitioners are the actors making design and implementation decisions during segmentation projects.
 A survey-based approach was chosen to gather practitioner views over alternatives such as interviews or focus groups because a survey enables a sample size large enough to support statistical analysis of failure patterns.
 The study captures perceptions across project management and technical dimensions of failure and applies quantitative clustering techniques to identify failure archetypes.

-The analysis reveals four distinct failure archetypes---\textit{Perfect Storm}, \textit{Diffuse Friction}, \textit{Operational Drag}, and \textit{Scope \& Visibility Trap}---ranging from projects where every factor contributed simultaneously to projects where governance was sound but specific segmentation challenges proved decisive.
-The archetypes are associated with distinct project characteristics: projects involving campus networks and traditional Layer-2 macro-segmentation are more likely to experience the broadest or most technically intense failures, while the archetypes do not significantly differ by workload type or failure type.
-Despite diagnosing markedly different failures, practitioners across all four archetypes propose general IT project management fixes over segmentation-specific fixes in the same roughly 70/30 ratio, suggesting that segmentation-specific interventions may need to be explicitly prioritized when technical root causes are identified.
+The analysis reveals four distinct failure archetypes---\textit{Perfect Storm}, \textit{Diffuse Friction}, \textit{Operational Drag}, and \textit{Scope \& Visibility Trap}---ranging from projects where every factor contributed simultaneously to projects where governance was comparatively better but specific segmentation challenges proved decisive.
+The archetypes are associated with distinct project characteristics: projects that included campus networks were more likely to experience the broadest (Perfect Storm) or most technically intense (Scope \& Visibility Trap) failures, and the most technically intense archetype was further associated with traditional Layer-2 macro-segmentation, while the archetypes did not significantly differ by workload type or failure type.
+Because the archetypes correspond to how segmentation was attempted rather than to what was being segmented, they carry direct implications for practice: a project's risk profile can be anticipated from its scope and approach before failure occurs, and recovery cannot follow a single template, since a pervasive failure and a narrowly technical one call for different interventions.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:related} reviews prior academic and practitioner work relevant to IT project failure and network segmentation challenges.
 Section~\ref{sec:it_failure_framework} introduces a general framework for IT project failure and describes how its constructs are measured in an empirical study.
-Section~\ref{sec:seg_failure_framework} complements this framework to include the unique considerations of segmentation projects and details the corresponding measurement constructs.
+Section~\ref{sec:seg_failure_framework} extends this framework to include the unique considerations of segmentation projects and describes the corresponding measurement constructs.
 Section~\ref{sec:archetypes} develops network segmentation failure archetypes from the survey results.
-Section~\ref{sec:what} analyses practitioner-proposed solutions to segmentation failures.
+Section~\ref{sec:what} analyzes practitioner-proposed solutions to segmentation failures.
 Section~\ref{sec:limitations} points out the limitations of our work, and Section~\ref{sec:conclusion} concludes with a summary of our work.